 The result was Taming the Perilous Skies, a science fiction thriller with more than 100 characters, many with distinct accents.
 Marshall, who describes himself as an “audio-only reader,” naturally wanted to hear his own story.
 So he tried to build a multicast audiobook using the AI tools available at the time (ElevenLabs, Camtasia, a lot of patience).

-That gap, between “I have a book” and “I have an audiobook people can actually find,” became the problem he decided to solve.
+That gap between “I have a book” and “I have an audiobook people can actually find” became the problem he decided to solve.
 He brought in co-founder Andrew Wallner (they’d worked together at the previous AI company) and a technology co-founder named Brent, and they started building Spoken out of Portland, Oregon.
-The platform went through a year of beta testing with over 3,000 authors before launching publicly in August 2025.
+The platform went through a year of beta testing with over 3,000 registered users before launching publicly in August 2025.

 What Spoken Actually Does